 Health Care

+Health care Health care workers stay safe by following protocols and using protective equipment.
 Health Care Working in health care is rewarding.
-Ironically, health care workers often get hurt while they help others heal.
-Below you will find a list of the most common risks to health care workers.
-By far the most common injury reported in the health care sector is back-related injuries and strains.
+Ironically, health-care workers often get hurt while they help others heal.
+Below you will find a list of the most common risks to health-care workers.
+By far the most common injury reported in the health-care sector is back-related injuries and strains.
 Learning proper lifting techniques and knowing the risks goes a long way in helping you avoid injury.
-You can reduce the number and severity of back-related injuries by using safe work practices and the transfer, lift, and reposition protocol that is appropriate for each patient or client.
+You can reduce the number and severity of back-related injuries by using safe work practices and the transfer, lift and reposition protocol that is appropriate for each patient or client.
 In Canada, some sixty thousand workers get injured annually due to slip, trip and fall accidents.
-Workers in the health care sector are at high risk for these types of injuries.
-Most of these injuries are avoidable, which is why it’s important that workers know the [...]
+Workers in the health-care sector are at [...]

 Prevention